-Mid-year Estimates for 2017 state that the population of West Suffolk was 179,248.
-Whilst the population is aging (27% over the age of 65), West Suffolk has a slightly more youthful profile than the rest of Suffolk, with 61% being working age (15-64) and 18% aged between 0-14 years.
+Mid-Year Estimates for 2017 state that the population of Forest Heath was 65,523.
+Whilst the population is ageing, Forest Heath has a slightly more youthful profile than the rest of the region, with 62% of the population being working age (15-64] and 20% aged between 0-14 years.
+18% of the population are aged 65+.

-The West Suffolk population is also more transient than in many other rural areas, due to the United States Air Force in Europe (USAFE) bases in Mildenhall and Lakenheath and the number of migrant works in the district's horse racing and agricultural industries.
+The district's population is also more transient than in many other rural areas, due to the United States Air Force in Europe (USAFE) bases in Mildenhall and Lakenheath and the number of migrant workers in the district's horse racing and agricultural industries.